-- RP Conversion Price prevailing five (5) calendar days before the Change of Control Notice is published, divided by (1 + CP); - CP Conversion premium of 15.0 per cent (expressed as a fraction); - cthe number of calendar days from and including the date on which the adjusted Conversion Price is applicable to but excluding the seventh (7th) Trading Day prior to the Maturity Date; and - t the number of calendar days from and including the Issue Date to but excluding the seventh (7th) Trading Day prior to the Maturity Date. - (d) Early Redemption at the Option of Bondholders upon Change of Control
+- RP Conversion Price prevailing five (5) calendar days before the Change of Control Notice is published, divided by (1 + CP); - CP Conversion premium of 15.0 per cent (expressed as a fraction); - cthe number of calendar days from and including the date on which the adjusted Conversion Price is applicable to but excluding the seventh (7th) Trading Day prior to the Maturity Date; and

+- the number of calendar days from and including the Issue Date to but excluding the seventh (7th) Trading Day prior to the Maturity Date. - (d) Early Redemption at the Option of Bondholders upon Change of Control

 Upon the occurrence of a Change of Control, the Issuer will, at the option of a Bondholder, redeem such Bondholders' Bond(s) on the Change of Control Redemption Date at their Principal Amount (together with unpaid accrued interest to such date).
-To exercise such option, a Bondholder must present, by not later than ten (10) Trading Days prior to the Change of Control Redemption Date, at the Specified Office a duly completed redemption notice in a form satisfactory to the Paying and Conversion Agent (a "Change of Control Redemption Notice"), together with clearing instructions in a form satisfactory to the Paying and Conversion Agent.
+To exercise such option, a Bondholder must present, by not later than ten (10) Trading Days prior to the Change of Control Redemption Date, at the Specified Office a duly completed redemption notice in a form satisfactory to the Paying and Conversion Agent (a "Change of Control Redemption Notice"), together with clearing instructions in a form satisfactory to the Paying and Conversion Agent allowing for the transfer of the relevant Bond(s) through the Intermediary to the Paying and Conversion Agent.
 No Change of Control Redemption Notice so deposited may be withdrawn without the consent of the Issuer.